artakhak/IoC.Configuration/docs/resolving-types/index.rst

 Refer to sections  :doc:`../loading-ioc-configuration/loading-from-xml` and :doc:`../loading-ioc-configuration/loading-from-modules` for more details.

-Here is an example of loading from XML COnfiguration file:
+Here is an example of loading from XML Configuration file:

-..
-The example is taken from
 .. sourcecode:: csharp

     var configurationFileContentsProvider = new FileBasedConfigurationFileContentsProvider(